Mountsorrel Through the Ages

 With the advent of the Industrial Revolution, a means of transporting coal, iron ore and other valuable heavy bulk goods between the factories, mines, kilns and forges was needed, as well as a means of delivery the final products to the rapidly growing cities and their growing demand.

 As the road network of the time was unsuitable for heavy wheeled transport (especially fragile goods), a vast network of canals was built.
 The River Soar was made navigable as far as Loughborough as a branch of the Grand Union Canal in 1780 and was extended through Mountsorrel to Leicester by 1794.
+Originally the medieval stone 4-arched bridge was retained as part of the redesign but this was blown up and replaced by a metal one in 1852 when it became unsuitable for the increased heavy goods traffic if was being subjected to.

 The Waterside pub sits alongside the canal’s lock gates, this was called the Duke of York since its building in 1795 until Everards Brewery changed it in 1965.
 According to an advert for the pub when it was sold in 1869 it had “stabling for 12 horses, piggeries, with numerous offices, with garden and orchard”.